ashish0123456/Projects/poetry_generator/README.md

 # Poetry Generator

 A **Transformer-based Poetry Generation Model** trained on **Shakespeare’s sonnets**.
-This project leverages **Natural Language Generation (NLG)** to create coherent and stylistically consistent poetry, deployed as a real-time API service.
+This project leverages **Natural Language Processing (NLP)** to create coherent and stylistically consistent poetry, deployed as a real-time API service.

 ---